rhine3/audiomoth-guide/guide.md

 ## Written deployment protocols

 We usually collect deployment metadata using field data sheets.
-These data sheets and other protocols we currently use for deployment are available in [this document](resources/deployment_protocol_template.docx).
+These data sheets and other protocols we currently use for deployment are available in [this Google Drive document](https://docs.google.com/document/d/1sjiYVt9-nC2Vyr7Qvu2pRacPSWM6B8tl-AOX44OfrOU/edit?usp=sharing) and this identical downloadable [Word document](resources/deployment_protocol_template.docx).
 This document covers pre-deployment, field deployment, and post-deployment activities, e.g.:
 * How to set up brand new AudioMoths
 * Creating recording schedules for AudioMoths
 * Putting AudioMoths in sealed housings